Crisgrva/IntegriBooks_v1/README.md

 1. Select the **Flask Books API Collection** in Postman.
 2. Click the **Run** button to open the collection in the Collection Runner.
 3. Configure the environment (if necessary) and start the tests by clicking **Start Test**.

-This will execute all the tests defined in the Postman collection.